CBD Hemp Terpenes and Their Benefits

 • Antioxidant

-Despite being a powerful and all-natural pesticide agent, this terpene is safe for consumption and is commonly found in topical therapeutics thanks to its benefits on the skin.
+Despite being a powerful and all-natural pesticide agent, this terpene is safe for consumption.
+It’s commonly found in topical therapeutics thanks to its benefits on the skin.
+Nerolidol is also found in jasmine, citrus peels, tea tree oil, and lavender.
+It has been studied for its antioxidant properties and potential anti-inflammatory effects [13].

 Aromatic Profile: Citrus-like and woodsy scent associated with pleasant floral aromas from ginger, citronella, orange, jasmine, and tea tree.